 “You’ll never be successful as an artist, and you’ll never be happy with a day job.”

 Ah, now we’re getting somewhere.
 When the voice gets desperate, it becomes much more specific in its cruelty.
 I’ve learned to brush off the thoughts of “not good enough” and “nothing special”, so the voice has learned to fight dirty.
 Packed convention crowds in multi-camera high definition have desensitized me to not good enough.
 Emails from fans telling me how Goodbye Planet Earth changed their life have immunized me against nothing special.

 But maybe the voice is right.
 I’m still scraping by month-to-month after all these years, and yet I’m pretty sure my core would rot behind a desk or latté counter.
 I can’t see him, but I know the voice is grinning as a sense of “damned if you do, damned if you don’t, and the rent is still due next week regardless” sinks in.

 “You’re always going to be working alone, no one wants to represent you.”

 This is usually the part where I start to cry.
-Yes, I’m a 35-year-old man with testicles and muscles and I cry.
+Yes, I’m a 30-something-year-old man with testicles and muscles and I cry.
 And I’m certainly not alone, but that doesn’t make the event any less pleasant.
 Right now I have to stifle it, though, since I’m out on the street.
 The voice always knows the secret fears that hide even from me.
 I can’t brush this one off, not yet, so I stuff it down between my acid-eaten stomach and my recovering liver.

 I know someone out there with business sense and vision will see what I’m doing and want to be a part of the ride.
 I may have written off most of the Big Label Music Industry™, but just like independent artists there are independent support professionals whose ideals and imagination align with my own.